 Pillar 1: Your Health

 Believe it or not, your health is a huge part of being happy and satisfied in your work.
-If you don’t take care of yourself physically, you will find it difficult to effectively manage challenges and to really show up when it counts.
-Prioritising your health isn’t difficult, but it is often the first thing we give up when we are feeling stressed, overwhelmed, overworked or anxious.
-This is why it pays to put plans in place to ensure that your health doesn’t take the backseat – think of it as a preventative measure.
+If you don’t take care of yourself physically, you'll find it difficult to effectively manage challenges and to really show up when it counts.
+Prioritising your health doesn't have to be difficult.
+But it is often the first thing we give up when we are feeling stressed, overwhelmed, overworked or anxious.
+This is why it pays to put plans in place to ensure that your health doesn’t take the backseat.
+Think of it as a preventative measure.

 Pillar 2: Your Mindset

 Just like your physical health, it is important that you take care of your mind and your mindset.
 You can work your tail off and strive towards your goals as much as you please.
 But if you have an unhealthy mindset, you won’t get very far.
 I could go as far as saying that whatever you put out to the universe, you attract.
 But if that doesn’t resonate with you just think about how much a bad mood or attitude can set you off track.

 Productivity and systems?
 How does that contribute to your career fulfilment?
 Well, you need to make time and space for it.
 This includes incorporating routines into your life to reduce decision fatigue and to create pockets of time (and freedom!) to work on your career.
 In Pillar 3, we consider systems and productivity tools that you can use both at work and at home, to make your dream career a reality.

 Stage 2 is all about your job.
 It considers your current role, but also the type of work you do, and the industry you work in.
 In Stage 2, a lot of people believe that they just need to accept what is, and that they are powerless to change.
 This feeling of powerlessness can create a feeling of dissatisfaction.
 And this is often the catalyst for people leaving their roles prematurely.